-What’s key about many of the poker greats is that they always master their own game without worrying too much about what their competitors are doing.
-So rather than worrying about whether your opponent has that missing ace, just be careful to focus on your own hand on a round by round basis.
+What’s critical about many of the poker greats is that they always master their own game.
+They never worry too much about what their competitors are doing.
+So stop worrying about whether your opponent has that missing ace.
+Just be careful to focus on your hand on a round by round basis.

 4. Consider your stakes

-This means that you can start by making small bets and then work your way up if the game is going well, rather then just blowing all of your money on the very first game.
+This means that you can start by making small bets at first.
+And then work your way up if the game is going well.
+Don't just blowing all of your money on the very first game.

 5. Plan your losses

-So this might not be the most pleasing tip, but it’s essential to plan your losses if you’re in the game for the long haul.
-This is because even the most skilled players will know when they have a hand that has no hope of winning, and will be able to walk away from this round without chasing down an unreasonable goal.
+So this might not be the most pleasing tip, but it’s essential to plan your losses.
+Especially if you’re in the game for the long haul.
+This is because even the most skilled players will know when they have a hand that has no hope of winning.
+Be able to walk away from this round without chasing down an unreasonable goal.

 6. Knowing when to bluff

-This is one of the hardest poker tricks to master as any beginner to the game will inevitably end up bluffing just about every other game, whereas the true poker pro knows that bluffing should very rarely be used, if at all.
+This is one of the hardest poker tricks to master as any beginner in the game.
+Any new user will inevitably end up bluffing just about every other game.
+Whereas the true poker pro knows that bluffing should very rarely be used, if at all.

 7. Keep your cards close

-This tip is kind of obvious but can easily be forgotten as all of the most advanced poker tips will come to nothing if your opponents manage to catch a quick glimpse of your cards.
+This poker help is kind of obvious but can quickly be forgotten.
+Other most advanced poker tips will come to nothing if your opponents manage to catch a quick glimpse of your cards.

-It’s because of this reason why many top poker players will make an effort to memorize the cards in their hand and keep them face down on the table.
-Whereas many newcomers to the game will make the fatal error of getting carried away and letting their competitors quickly see which cards they have.
+It’s because of this reason why many top poker players make an effort to memorize the cards in their hand.
+Whereas many newcomers to the game will make this fatal error.
+They get carried away and let their competitors quickly see which cards they have.

 8. Practice makes perfect